Chorus One Knowledge Base

 This innovation democratized ETH staking, allowing nearly anyone to participate.
 Intermediaries assumed the operational responsibilities, handling the pooling, staking, and technical requirements, while taking a share of the rewards for their efforts.

-The drawback of the pre-existing version of Stakewise and its counterparts is simple but crucial.
+The drawback of the pre-existing version of StakeWise and its counterparts is simple but crucial.

 The absence of technical or capital requirements, the ability to temporarily exit from staking, and the increased efficiency of staked capital presented by liquid staking protocols resonate with depositors to an extent that it leads to a decrease in solo stakers (for example, individuals setting up ETH validators at home).